Physics processes & models

 • constructors : default, option2

-(1) indicates the default tracking cut for electrons as set in the Geant4-DNA physics constructors, listed in the Physics List section, when chemistry simulation is not activated.
+(1) indicates the default tracking cut for electrons as set in the Geant4-DNA physics constructors and handled by the G4DNAElectronSolvation process, when chemistry simulation is not activated.

 (2) the G4DNAScreenedRutherfordElasticModel, G4DNAUeharaScreenedRutherfordElasticModel and G4DNACPA100ElasticModel are alternative models for the simulation of elastic scattering.